shenyangHuang/FashionableML/README.md

 2. Memorization

 run tf_mlp.py

-To check different subsets, the subsets have to be manually changed on lines 41-45.
-To check different ratios, the ratios have to be manually changed on lines 52 and 54.
+The parameters can be changed on lines 42, 55, and 57.

 3. CLR